Giorgio Chiellini: 2018–2022: captaincy and Euro 2020 triumph

-On 25 April 2022, Chiellini announced that he would retire from the Italy national team after the 2022 Finalissima against reigning Copa América champions Argentina on 1 June.
+On 25 April 2022, Chiellini announced that he would retire from international football after the 2022 Finalissima against reigning Copa América champions Argentina on 1 June.
 During the match, he made his final and 117th international appearance, equalling Daniele De Rossi as the team's fourth–most capped player of all time; Italy were defeated 3–0 at Wembley Stadium, with Chiellini coming off at half time.